ReadingAndThinking.com

 There are several movie versions of Tale of Two Cities.
 I found that no matter which version Caton is the number one male and is loved by female audiences, I suspect that he was mostly filmed as a late-blooming hero.
 In the book, everything is for expression. contradiction.

 In real life, people like Caton have no aura, because most people are afraid and hate the incompetent who loses their fighting spirit, like his superiors.
 Yang Yang said to him: "Look at how I did it before?
 How do I do it now?
-Your way of life is always a bad way."
+Your way of life is always bad."

 Dickens used many foreshadowings to describe this clue and sometimes shelved it temporarily, which prevented me from connecting it to what happened in Paris for a long time.
 I don't understand why he wrote about the trivial life of such a group of people.